Photo by Robert Larsson on Unsplash

 pgbadger reads the PostgreSQL logs and picks up the information, it is essential to make some changes on

-Postgresql.Conf file so that necessary information are available in the PostgreSQL log file for
+Postgresql.Conf file so that necessary information is available in the PostgreSQL log file for

 pgbadger to read.